D R A F T

 Please forgive this intrusion.
 I feel the need to explain my actions so that you don’t get the wrong impression.

-I am of a generation which apologises.
+I am of a generation that apologises.
 I was raised in a country that sniffs at self-promotion.
 I am a woman drawn to privacy-settings.
 Together, these circumstances make publicising my website a near impossible task.
 Nonetheless, if you still decide to take a look at funnypearls.com, please allow me to apologise in advance for the following:

 My co-editor and I write some of the pieces ourselves.
 Rest assured we only started doing so because we couldn’t ask people to contribute to a blank page.
 We also wanted to indicate what style we were looking for in submissions.
 I deeply regret that – as a result of our posting in-house material – the site might give the appearance of being a vanity platform for our own scribbles.
 Nothing could be further from the truth.
-As soon as we get enough flow of submissions, we’ll certainly stop filling up cyberspace with our own words.
+As soon as we get a decent flow of submissions, we’ll stop filling up cyberspace with our own words.

 Also, I must apologise for the headshots.
 I realise that posting pictures of ourselves could give the impression that we think we’re good-looking.
 (I sense you’re wondering if the images have been altered?
 Photoshopped?
 Filtered?
 It is true that we’ve added a little contrast and exposure here and there.
 That’s my department and my fellow editor did once ask what we should do were we ever to meet our cyber friends in real life.
-I said we’d probably just have to talk to them on the phone).
+I said we’d just have to talk to them on the phone).

 In short, Sir/Madam, by using our own photos we save cumbersome paperwork by eliminating the need for release forms.
 We also avoid having to pay for stock photos.